How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Causes of psoriasis

-• Malfunctions of the endocrine organs;
+• Malfunctions of endocrine organs;

-• Systematic stress and nervous strain;
+• Systematic stress and nervous tension;

 • Immunity disorders;